Old-Sumerian/enhanced-GOTURN-Old-Sumerian/README.md

 * Install Caffe and compile using the CMake build instructions: http://caffe.berkeleyvision.org/installation.html
-It is necessary to compile caffe using cmake,
+It is necessary to compile caffe using cmake, as without it, this project cannot locate the required caffe.

+* Install O